buildlucid/lucid-cms/packages/cloudflare-adapter/README.md

 }));
 ```

-If you request an image via the CDN endpoint now and try to pass a preset, it will stream the original image instead of trying to optimise it via Sharp.
+If you request an image via the CDN endpoint now and try to pass a preset, it will stream the original image instead of trying to optimize it via Sharp.

 ## Image Processing with Cloudflare Images